5 fun Halloween-themed activities to entertain your grandchildren

 Would you like to spend more time with loved ones in your retirement?
 If you’re thinking of moving home, did you know you could save up to 59%* on the price of your next property with our Home for Life Plan?

 The Home for Life plan offers a simple and straightforward way for you to afford your next home, in the location of your choice and even free up funds for your retirement!
 Contact our friendly team today to find out how we could help you.

-*Discounts range from 8.5% to 59% and depend on the customer’s age, personal circumstances and property criteria.
-You must be over sixty to be eligible for a discount.
+*Savings range from 8.5% to 59% and depend on the customer’s age, personal circumstances and property criteria.